-The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, due to related parties, convertible debentures and loans.
+The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, due to related parties and convertible debentures.
 The Company designated its cash and receivables as financial assets at amortized cost.
-Accounts payable and accrued liabilities, due to related parties, convertible debentures and loans are designated as financial liabilities at amortized cost.
+Accounts payable and accrued liabilities, due to related parties and convertible debentures are designated as financial liabilities at amortized cost.